Skip to Content

 Note, however, that a female Golden Retriever can get pregnant if she mates before the estrus period.
 This is because canine spermatozoa are mobile in the female’s genital tract and can feasibly survive for approximately 11 days.

-It’s possible that you’ve read that a dog’s initial and subsequent heat seasons continue for two to four weeks.
+You may have read that a dog’s initial and subsequent heat seasons continue for two to four weeks.
 This is because many people assume the proestrus and estrus stages of the heat cycle to be included in the heat period.

 • Frequent urination.